 There are many reasons to add egg laying chickens to your homestead….

-But they may not be the best choice for your backyard flock.
-If you are starting a backyard flock for your family, there are a few other factors you may want to think about as well.
+But they may not be the best choice for you.
+If you are starting a backyard flock for your family, there are a few other factors you may want to think about…

 Number of Eggs

-Do you want to select your breed of chicken wholly based on how many eggs per year it lays?
-Then look for a chicken that lays closer to 300 eggs per year and is not discouraged by the lack of sunlight in the winter months.
+Do you want to select your breed of chicken solely based on how many eggs per year it lays?
+Then look for a chicken that lays closer to 300 eggs per year, and is not discouraged by the lack of sunlight in the winter months.

 Lifespan and Egg Laying Span